calascibetta-chiara/Optimal-tracking-strategies-in-a-turbulent-flow/README.md

-# Optimal tracking strategies in a turbulent-flow
+# Optimal tracking strategies in a turbulent flow
 The code is written in C language.